Poor in Spirit and Smashing Pumpkins

-There are two types of people.
 To fit it into the rest of the Sermon on the Mount, there are two roads.
 One is wide, there are a lot of people on it, and it leads to destruction.
 There is, however, the road that leads to life.
 Few find it.
 If Jeremiah and the Sermon on the Mount were merged together, those that are on the wide road, with many companions, are like this song.
 They are clawing around in the dirt, with the grime of sin and sweat of transgression all over them.
 There are many.
 One's digging often gets in the way of someone else's.
+They get trampled.
+People start clawing each other, inflicting wounds and scars to get ahead.
 Jeremiah says that these people have forsaken God, the fountain of living waters, and have gone digging around in the dirt for water in cisterns that will never be able to hold any.
 They are broken, unable to bring satisfaction.

 was a line from Bullet with Butterfly Wings.
-Sadly, the song paints this picture of Jeremiah 2:13 perfectly.
+Sadly, the song & music video perfectly paints this picture of Jeremiah 2:13.
 Lead singer, Billy Corgan, even references Jesus, but concludes: "I still believe that I cannot be saved."
 Sad.

 Poor in spirit, on the other hand, is one that is still in the pit.
 They still have the grime and sweat.
 Instead of clawing and digging, they put the shovel down.
-They fall to their knees, recognizing that there is nothing--no will power, no scheming, no thing--that will be able to rescue them from this cage.
+They fall to their knees, recognizing that there is nothing--no willpower, no scheming, no education, nothing--that will be able to rescue them from this cage.

 Scripture says that He is near to the brokenhearted, though he is the high and lifted one.
-The one to whom God will look is this one that has a contrite heart and who trembles at His word.
+The one to whom God will look is has a contrite heart, one who trembles at His word.

 When was the last time that you recognized your poverty in spirit?